Mean Value for Random Ideal Lattices: Introduction

-In terms of technique, this work draws inspiration from \cite{ELMV11} which is about proving Duke's theorem for cubic fields.
-In their paper, Einsiedler-Lindenstrauss-Michel-Venkatesh showed Theorem \ref{th:main} when $K$ varies over cubic fields of growing discriminant by using Hecke integration formula and subconvexity, just like we use it in this paper.
+In terms of technique, this work draws inspiration from \cite[Proposition 12.5]{ELMV11} which is related to proving Duke's theorem for cubic fields.
+In their paper, Einsiedler-Lindenstrauss-Michel-Venkatesh showed {a version of} Theorem \ref{th:main} when $K$ varies over cubic fields of growing discriminant by using Hecke integration formula and subconvexity, just like we use it in this paper.
 Combined with dynamical ideas, for $\SL_3(\mathbb{R})/\SL_3(\mathbb{Z})$ this was sufficient to prove equidistribution of measures supported on these ideal lattices as $\Delta_K \rightarrow \infty$.
-Since in our case the degree of the number field $K$ is going to infinity, it is no longer meaningful to talk about equidistribution.
+Since in our case the degree of the number field $K$ may go to infinity, it is no longer meaningful to talk about equidistribution.
 In the situation with growing degree, Theorem \ref{th:main} is a variant of Duke's theorem for cyclotomic fields.

 Here is a rough outline of the proof of \cref{th:main}.
 The main input is the Hecke integration formula given in \cref{th:hecke_original} which lets us average Epstein zeta functions on ideal lattices.
 One can then use this formula to count the average number of lattice points using an inverse Mellin transform.
 This is done in \cref{co:contour_shifting} using a contour shifting argument which allows writing the average as a residue term and a certain contour integral involving the Dedekind zeta function of the number field $K$.
 The former is our main term and the latter is the error term.
 There is a small obstruction in contour shifting, which is that the decay rate of the integrand may not be sufficient to allow moving the vertical contour line.
-So in \cref{se:hecke} we show that when $\deg K$ is large enough, ratios of gamma functions decay fast enough to allow contour shifting.
-Finally, one needs two deep theorems from analytic number theory to hammer the nail, one being subconvexity bounds by Petrov-Young \cite{PY23} and the other being an effective version of the Brauer-Siegel theorem due to Stark \cite{S1974}.
-Using these two bounds allows one to show that the error term in \cref{th:main} vanishes as $\deg K \rightarrow \infty$.
+So in \cref{ss:hif_ind} we show that when $\deg K$ is large enough, ratios of gamma functions decay fast enough to allow contour shifting.
+Finally, one used the hypotheses stated earlier to hammer the nail, which allows one to show that the error term in \cref{th:main} vanishes as $\deg K \rightarrow \infty$.

+We prove that the Hypotheses \ref{hy:lind}, \ref{hy:disc} and \ref{hy:residue_estimate} are satisfied for cyclotomic number fields using two deep theorems, namely subconvexity bounds by Petrov-Young \cite{PY23} and the other being an effective version of the Brauer-Siegel theorem due to Stark \cite{S1974}.

-\textbf{Organization of the paper:}
+\subsection{Organization of the paper}

 This paper has been written for an interdisciplinary audience and we have tried to make it self-contained.
 In particular, we spend a considerable effort in reintroducing the classical work of Hecke which is well-known in analytic number theory and geometry of numbers.